tommyfuu/MOSAIC/README.md

 batch_effect_val_l = c(0, 0.25, 0.5, 0.75, 1)
 ```

-To run the simulation script in scale, in the folder `benchmark/slurm_bash_scripts` there is a bash script called `step0_run_simulate_sim.sh`, which one can revise to generate their own slurm bash scripts based on and move back into the `benchmark` folder for running the `generate_data_MIDAS.R` script in scale with `slurm`.
-Note that for running MIDAS data generation in slurm, you might need to uncomment the commented lines at the bottom of the `generate_data_MIDAS.R` script.
+To run the simulation script in scale, in the folder `benchmark/slurm_bash_scripts` there is a bash script called `step0_run_simulate_sim.sh`, which one can revise to generate their own slurm bash scripts based on and move back into the `benchmark` folder for running the `generate_data_MIDASim.R` script in scale with `slurm`.
+Note that for running MIDASim data generation in slurm, you might need to uncomment the commented lines at the bottom of the `generate_data_MIDASim.R` script.

 ### 1.2 Real world microbiome data collection and cleaning